w3c/editing/TPAC/2019/Agenda.md

     We are thinking of picking up the work where Chrome's team left of.
 Specifically, building support for html mime type and implementing clipboardChange event.

-- [Raw Clipboard Access](https://tinyurl.com/raw-clipboard-access-design) - (1hour) Discuss the API with other browser vendors and interested developers.
+- [Raw Clipboard Access](https://tinyurl.com/raw-clipboard-access-design) - (1 hour) Discuss the API with other browser vendors and interested developers.

     Objectives: